Singiloncheon station

-Singiloncheon Station (신길온천역) is a railway station on Seoul Subway Line 4 and the Suin–Bundang Line in Ansan, Korea.
+Singiloncheon station is a railway station on Seoul Subway Line 4 and the Suin–Bundang Line in Ansan, Korea.

-As hot springs were expected to be developed at the time of the station's opening, the station was opened as Singiloncheon station (新吉溫泉驛, meaning Singil Hot Spring).
+As hot springs were expected to be developed at the time of the station's opening, the station was opened as Singiloncheon station (lit.
+'Singil hot spring station').
 However, the station was renamed on January 20, 2021, due to the lack of development of hot springs around the station.
 But the actual station name "Singiloncheon", was not modified around the station, on the announcements and route maps due to protests supporting hot springs to be built around the station.
 So it is technically "Singiloncheon" until KORAIL actually renames the station.